 Whatever’s gotten you to this point, the end goal is usually the same: Communication.

 Unless you plan to text and email your way through the Italian language, that means you’ll need to get some Italian speaking practice.

-You’re in luck!
-There are loads of excellent resources to get us up to speaking speed.
+You’re in luck: There are loads of excellent resources to get you up to speaking speed.
 Let’s check some out!

 How to Choose Italian Speaking Practice Resources

 When evaluating speaking practice options, look for some that are at your current learning level.
 Whether you’re a beginner or advanced learner, remember that practice will give you the potential to level up.
 Start where you are, knowing your skills will improve!

 It’s also a good idea to choose a practice option with interesting material, to reduce the possibility of boredom.

 You might have heard that language immersion is the fast-track to language acquisition.
 If you bring immersive aspects to your program, you add the potential for immersive speaking opportunities on your terms—anytime and anyplace.